Office: Founders Hall 173C

 Professor, Music History

-Marianne Pfau, PhD, heads the music history and literature program at USD, offers international Early Music Festivals, and directs the concert series Angelus: Sacred Early Music in Founders Chapel.
-Since 2006, she also teaches graduate seminars at the Musicological Institute of the University of Hamburg, Germany.
+Marianne Pfau, PhD, teaches Western music history courses, with a specialization in music before 1800.
+Since 2007, she has directed the concert series Angelus: Sacred Early Music in Founders Chapel.
+Occasionally, Dr. Pfau also teaches graduate seminars at the Musicological Institute of the University of Hamburg, Germany.

 Director of Placement